 Brown the garlic in a pan with two tablespoons of olive oil, remove it, then add the pumpkin cubes and pumpkin-rosemary cream; add the onions, paprika, and curry powder, and season with salt.
 Cover and simmer for about 15 minutes until it turns very soft, almost creamy.

 Stir in the balsamic vinegar and let the flavors amalgamate for a couple of minutes.
 Add the rice and stir well.
 Add the vegetable broth (or water) one ladle at a time, stirring all the while.

-Let the risotto cook for about 15 minutes or according to the instructions on the rice package.
-Right before turning off the heat, add the taleggio cubes and the grated Parmigiano Reggiano.
+Let the risotto style rice cook for about 15 minutes or according to the instructions on the rice package.
+Right before turning off the heat, add the taleggio (or soft cheese of choice) cubes and the grated Parmigiano Reggiano.
 Allow the risotto to cream for a few minutes, stirring constantly.
-Add the crisped speck and serve.
+Add the crisped speck (ham or thick cut bacon) and serve.